oSoWoSo/disroot-howto/pages/06.Projects_Office/06.Lufi/docs.en.md

 Lufi works in a zero knowledge logic.

-Meaning the files are encrypted before they leave your computer, so that your Internet Service Provider and "the administrator of disroot" can not see the file's content.
+Meaning the files are encrypted before they leave your computer, so that your Internet Service Provider and "the administrator of Disroot" can't see the file's content.
 The administrator can only see the file's name, its size and its mimetype (what kind of file it is: video, text, etc).

 **You "don't need to register yourself to upload files".**